AdaCore/gnatcoverage/tools/gnatcov/doctemp/getting_started.rst

 ***************

 |gcp| provides coverage analysis facilities through the |gcv| command-line
-tool, which relies on an instrumented execution environment to produce execution traces instead of having to instrument to program itself. |gem|
+tool. |gcv| relies on an instrumented execution environment to produce execution traces instead of having to instrument to program itself. |gem|
 provides such an enviroment, offering support for coverage assessments directly on the target code in cross configurations.